Multivariate normal distribution: BHEP test

 The limiting distribution of this test statistic is a weighted sum of chi-squared random variables.

 A detailed survey of these and other test procedures is available.

-Classification into multivariate normal classes

-Left: Classification of seven multivariate normal classes.
-Coloured ellipses are 1 sd error ellipses.
-Black marks the boundaries between the classification regions. $p_e$ is the probability of total classification error.
-Right: the error matrix. $p_{ij}$ is the probability of classifying a sample from normal $i$ as $j$.
-These are computed by the numerical method of ray-tracing (Matlab code).

-Gaussian Discriminant Analysis

-Suppose that observations (which are vectors) are presumed to come from one of several multivariate normal distributions, with known means and covariances.
-Then any given observation can be assigned to the distribution from which it has the highest probability of arising.
-This classification procedure is called Gaussian discriminant analysis.

-The classification performance, i.e. probabilities of the different classification outcomes, and the overall classification error, can be computed by the numerical method of ray-tracing (Matlab code).

 Computational methods

 Drawing values from the distribution

 A widely used method for drawing (sampling) a random vector x from the N-dimensional multivariate normal distribution with mean vector μ and covariance matrix Σ works as follows: